lnsongxf/dimeanalytics/_MkDocs/docs/software.md

 ## Security and Data Encryption

 [LastPass](http://lastpass.com) is a free web app and software that manages your passwords.
+The World Bank provides a free premium subscription for you.
+Visit the [LastPass Premium Partner Page](https://lastpass.com/partnerpremium/theworldbankgroup) to set up access.
 [Authy](https://itunes.apple.com/us/app/authy/id494168017?mt=8) is a software that enables two-factor authentication on your personal accounts.
-You should definitely use these both for all your personal and official data.
+You should use both softwares to protect your personal and official data against risk of theft or loss.

 [VeraCrypt](http://veracrypt.fr) is a free encryption software that creates and manages "virtual thumb drives" that are inaccessible without a password.
 It can be used on World Bank machines to store and transfer sensitive data.